What is the employee lifecycle?

 Viewing these KPIs in silos risks underestimating their impact on the organisation’s core operational metrics.
 But when viewed together as a holistic data set, HR teams can start to see the combined impact of improvements across the lifecycle and identify which actions will have the biggest impact on the business as a whole.

-And while there are best practices templates for all of the mechanisms listed above, there are no hard and fast rules about when to gather feedback – essentially, if it matters to your employees, it’s a good opportunity to gather feedback.
+While there are best practices templates for all mechanisms of employee feedback, there are no hard and fast rules about when to gather feedback – essentially, if it matters to your employees, it’s a good opportunity to gather feedback.